syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 The data grid interactively supports manipulation of data using [SfDataPager](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager_namespace.html# “”) control.
 This provides built-in options to page data on demand when dealing with large volumes of data. `SfDataPager` can be placed above or below based on the requirement to easily manage data paging.

-To use paging functionality in SfDataGrid, add the following namespace to the project:
+To use paging functionality in the data grid, add the following namespace to the project:
 [Syncfusion.SfDataGrid.XForms.DataPager](http://help.syncfusion.com/cr/xamarin/sfdatagrid# “”)

 There are two different modes in paging:

  * NormalPaging: NormalPaging loads the entire data collection to the `SfDataPager`.
- * OnDemandPaging: OnDemandPaging loads data to the current page dynamically in the `SfDataPager`.
+ * OnDemandPaging: OnDemandPaging loads data to the current page dynamically in `SfDataPager`.

 ## Normal paging

 The data grid performs paging of data using the `SfDataPager`.
 To enable paging, follow the procedure:

  * Create a new SfDataPager instance, and bind the data collection to the [SfDataPager.Source](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~Source.html# “”) property based on which [SfDataPager.PagedSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~PagedSource.html# “”) is created internally.
- * Bind the `PagedSource` property to the [ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html# “”) of the SfDataGrid.
+ * Bind the `PagedSource` property to the [ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ItemsSource.html# “”) of the data grid.
  * Set the number of rows to be displayed on a page by setting the [SfDataPager.PageSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~PageSize.html# “”) property.
  * Set the number of buttons that should be displayed in view by setting the [SfDataPager.NumericButtonCount](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~NumericButtonCount.html# “”) property.

 N> The `SfDataPager.PageSize` property should not be assigned with value 0.

-The following code example illustrates using `SfDataPager` with SfDataGrid control:
+The following code example illustrates using `SfDataPager` with the data grid control:

 {% tabs %}
 {% highlight xaml %}